-Common stock subject to stock options and warrants currently exercisable or exercisable within 60 days of February 1, 2021, are deemed to be outstanding for computing the percentage ownership of the person holding these options and warrants and the percentage ownership of any group of which the holder is a member but are not deemed outstanding for computing the percentage of any other person.
+Common stock subject to stock options and warrants currently exercisable or exercisable within 60 days of March 19, 2021, are deemed to be outstanding for computing the percentage ownership of the person holding these options and warrants and the percentage ownership of any group of which the holder is a member but are not deemed outstanding for computing the percentage of any other person.

-We have based our calculation of the percentage of beneficial ownership prior to the offering on shares of common stock outstanding on February 1, 2021.
-We have based our calculation of the percentage of beneficial ownership after the offering of outstanding immediately after the completion of this offering (assuming no exercise of the underwriters' option to purchase additional shares of our common stock from a selling stockholder).
+We have based our calculation of the percentage of beneficial ownership prior to the offering on 199,776,678 shares of common stock outstanding on March 19, 2021.
+We have based our calculation of the percentage of beneficial ownership after the offering of 215,416,799 shares of our common stock outstanding immediately after the completion of this offering, including 640,121 shares of common stock to be issued upon the exercise of options by certain selling stockholders in connection with the sale of such shares in this offering and assuming no exercise of the underwriters' option to purchase additional shares of our common stock from a selling stockholder.